Geschäftsstelle Naturpark Almenland

 Fax: 0043 (0)3179 / 23000-20

-The Bärenschützklamm is closed after severe rock falls.
-The gorge will open again on May 1st, 2022.
+The Bärenschützklamm is closed after heavy rock falls.
+The gorge will probably remain closed in 2022.
 Entering the closed gorge is forbidden and life-threatening!

 The path leads through the Bärenschützklamm gorge to Schüsserlbrunn and then - with or without the Hochlantsch summit - down to St. Jakob.